Varsity Spirit: History

 In 2004, Varsity acquired National Spirit Group, owner of the NCA (which Webb estimated to have a 25% market share in 2002), giving it control of the sheer majority of the cheerleading industry.
 In 2005, it acquired the Knoxville-based Athletic Championships LLC and Premier Athletics LLC.
 In 2007, it backed the formation of USA Cheer, a non-profit led by Webb which aimed to be a sanctioning body for cheerleading (with a goal to back cheerleading as a proposed Olympic event).

 In 2011, Varsity Brands merged with Herff Jones, an Indianapolis-based manufacturer of class rings, caps and gowns, and yearbooks; Webb was named president and COO in December 2012, and the merged company took on the Varsity Brands name in 2014.
 In 2012, it acquired American Cheerleader magazine from Macfadden Communications Group, with the publishers of Memphis-based teen magazine Justine producing the magazine.
 Charlesbank Capital Partners acquired Varsity Brands in 2014, after which it began to place a larger focus on club-based "all-star" cheerleading.
 In 2015, it acquired JAM Brands, which had been the company's main competitor in the 2010s.

 In 2016, Varsity Brands sued Star Athletica, a competing manufacturer of cheerleading uniforms established by The Liebe Company (which was formerly contracted with Varsity), for copyright infringement over similarities in designs between their products.
 The Supreme Court ruled in favor of Varsity, establishing that aesthetic elements of a useful article can be protected if they are a copyrightable artistic work, and are identifiable as art when mentally separated from the practical aspects of the item.

 In 2017, BSN Sports CEO Adam Blumenfeld replaced Webb as CEO.

 In July 2019, the company introduced a new division, "Varsity Pro", which focuses on providing apparel and services for professional cheer and dance teams, such as those of professional sports franchises.
 The division's first partnership as outfitter was with the NBA's Memphis Grizzlies.
 It also acquired SA Feather Co. and Stanbury Uniforms to expand into the band market.

-In December 2020, Webb announced his departure from the company to pursue other projects.